 The Division has in excess of 500 pending water right applications.
 If you are able to provide all the necessary information, it may take three to four years to obtain a permit.
 If others protest your project or your project has the capacity to harm threatened or endangered species, it could take longer to get a permit.

 - Getting a water right permit is expensive.
 We assess a water right application fee based on how much water you want permission to divert.
 The water right application fee is revised each year depending on the Division's budget, which is determined by the Governor and the Legislature.
 The minimum application fee is currently $1000.
 The current fee schedule is available on our Website.

-- When you file a water right application, you must also pay fees that the Division collects for the Department of Fish and Game.
+- When you file a water right application, you must also pay fees that the Division collects for the Department of Fish and Wildlife.
 These fees are set by law.
 The current is fee is $850.00.

 - Those who apply for a water right permit are required to pay for the preparation of documents that we prepare to comply with CEQA.
 Document preparation is usually done by an environmental consulting agency.
 This can cost $30,000 or more.

-- You will be required to pay a fee for the Department of Fish and Game to review the environmental document prepared for the project before the Division can issue a permit.
+- You will be required to pay a fee for the Department of Fish and Wildlife to review the environmental document prepared for the project before the Division can issue a permit.
 This fee is currently $1800 if the environmental documentation is a negative declaration or $2500 if the environmental documentation is an environmental impact report.

 - After getting a permit, you will be required to pay an annual fee to maintain it.
 The amount of the fee depends on how much water you are authorized to divert.
 The minimum annual fee is $100.
 The current fee schedule is available at on our Website.